jaccomoc/jactl/docs/pages/language-features.md

 (a.b.c[x], a.b.c[y]) = [x + y, y + z]    // multi-assign with auto-creation of subfields
 ```

-You can a multi-assignment to swap the values of two variables:
+You can use a multi-assignment to swap the values of two variables:
 ```groovy
 (x,y) = [y,x]      // swaps x and y
 ```